-Town of Little Elm (Town) outstanding debt is comprised of direct obligations and custodial debt associated with Public Improvement Districts.
+The Town of Little Elm's outstanding debt comprises direct obligations and custodial debt associated with Public Improvement Districts.
 Direct obligations consist of debt issued by the Town and secured by levied taxes or Town revenues.
 Public Improvement District (PID) Debt is debt issued that the Town is not obligated to pay and assessed through the various PIDs levies.

 TOWN OF LITTLE ELM